lchsam/ClassIO/README.md

 A Facebook bot that notifies users when a selected UMass class is open.

 Ever experienced needing to change to a different class after the enrollment period?
 Or maybe at the beginning of a semester?

 If you have experienced these, I'm sure you have incidents where you wanted to enroll in a course, but that class you wanted very much was unfortunately full.

-Class I/O can notify students when their course is open for enrollment.
+This bot can notify students when their course is open for enrollment!

 ## More Gist
 WIP